Krupananda-Reddy-Surkanti/AmazonHome-pageClone/README.md

-This is my 1st project on Web dev usimg HTML & CSS
+This is my 1st project on Web dev using HTML & CSS